-Retail consumer markets for organic, non-GMO and other high-value foods are in the early development stages in the Missouri Valley.
+Retail consumer markets for locally produced and processed organic foods are in the early development stages in the Missouri Valley.

 Bigger-is-better is the prevailing business model in agriculture and food processing.
 This model pushes environmental, labor and health costs off the books.

 Bigger-is-better requires ever-larger farms with continual investments in new equipment and other non-local inputs, including credit and risk capital.
 There is little doubt that this combination has produced very low unit costs for all types of farm commodities, while at the same time draining away rural populations, decreasing real average incomes and causing real environmental harm.

 These losses are not restricted to rural areas.
 Urban wages and tax support for public schools, healthcare, roads and bridges have all suffered in Missouri Valley cities as the meat packing and dairy industries moved west and south toward low cost land, labor and water.

 To make matters worse, the middle and upper income residents of Omaha, Kansas City and Des Moines are supporting the bigger-is-better model to the tune of at least 350 million dollars a year, and growing.
 Think Whole Foods (Amazon), Sprouts and Natural Grocers, among others.
 These 2016 numbers come from the Organic Trade Association, the USDA and the Census Bureau.